James Spigelman: Judicial career

 The Premier Bob Carr appointed Spigelman Chief Justice of the Supreme Court of New South Wales, and Lieutenant-Governor of NSW, effective 25 May 1998.

 Spigelman was regarded as the favourite to succeed Murray Gleeson as Chief Justice of the High Court of Australia when he stepped down in late 2008.
 However, this appointment went instead to Robert French.

 On 18 March 2011, Spigelman announced his decision to resign as Chief Justice, effective 31 May 2011.
 Reviewing Spigelman's 13-year term of office, Sydney Morning Herald columnist, David Marr commented that "... the Chief Justice of NSW .... blazed an incomparable trail.... every stage of Jim Spigelman's remarkable career has been like that: briefly surprising and then absolutely convincing".
 Marr claims that Spigelman's achievements include the renewal of the ranks of the Supreme Court, running a polite and friendly Court, and modernising the Court's business practices and rules.
 According to Bret Walker SC, Spigelman was renowned for "... showing his decided preference for efficient, better-value-for-money justice."

 He retired on 31 May 2011 and was succeeded by Tom Bathurst QC.
 Spigelman has also been a justice of the Supreme Court of Fiji.

 He was also appointed to the Court of Final Appeal of Hong Kong as non-permanent judge from other common law jurisdictions in April 2013 and reappointed to a term that was not due to expire until 2022; however, after the Hong Kong chief executive denied the practice of the separation of powers in Hong Kong in September 2020, he became the first foreign judge to resign from the court, citing concerns over the national security legislation recently imposed by the Chinese government on the territory.

 Chairman of the ABC

 On 8 March 2012, Prime Minister Julia Gillard announced Spigelman would become chairman of the Australian Broadcasting Corporation (ABC), starting a 5-year term on 1 April 2012.
 His term finished in March 2017 and he was replaced by Justin Milne in April 2017.

 Personal life

-Spigelman's parents, Gustawa and Majloch, are Holocaust survivors who feature in the graphic novel Maus, by Spigelman's cousin Art Spiegelman.
-They were 2 of 15 survivors among 72 Spigelman relatives.
-Spigelman's surname was originally spelt Szpigelman until his parents altered it to Spigelman after moving to Australia after the Holocaust ended.
+Spigelman is Jewish and is a child of Holocaust survivors, Gustawa and Majloch, who feature in the graphic novel Maus, written by Spigelman's cousin Art Spiegelman.
+Spigelman’s parents were 2 of 15 survivors among 72 Spigelman relatives.
+Spigelman's surname was originally spelt Szpiegelman until his parents altered it to Spigelman when moving to Australia after the Holocaust ended.